Microkubes/microservice-user-profile/README.md

 ## Running with the docker image

-Assuming that you have Kong and it is availabel od your host (ports: 8001 - admin, and 8000 - proxy) and you have build the service docker image (user-microservice), then you need to pass the Kong URL as an ENV variable to the docker run.
+Assuming that you have Kong and it is availabel od your host (ports: 8001 - admin, and 8000 - proxy) and you have build the service docker image (microservice-user-profile), then you need to pass the Kong URL as an ENV variable to the docker run.
 This is needed because by default the service will try http://localhost:8001 inside the container and won't be able to connect to kong.